Core Architecture

 } satisfies Tool;

-This approach creates a plugin architecture where developers can add new capabilities by implementing the Tool interface.
-Available tools are dynamically loaded and presented to Claude, establishing an extensible capability framework.
+This approach creates a plugin architecture where developers can add new capabilities by implementing a standard interface.
+Available tools are dynamically loaded and presented to the LLM, establishing an extensible capability framework.

 Reactive Command Loop

-At its core, Claude Code operates through a reactive command loop - processing user input via Claude's intelligence, executing resulting actions, and displaying outcomes while streaming results in real-time.
+At the core of these systems lies a reactive command loop - processing user input through the LLM's intelligence, executing resulting actions, and displaying outcomes while streaming results in real-time.

 The fundamental pattern powering this flow uses generators: